Tip-Enhanced Raman Spectroscopy (TERS)

-TERS overcomes this limitation by successfully confining the signal enhancement to the near-field surrounding the very sharp SPM tip, allowing optical spatial resolution down to ~10 nm.
-The Raman signal enhancement in TERS can be so strong that single molecules can be detected.
-TERS excels when studying samples that exhibit heterogeneities on the nanoscale.
+TERS confines the signal enhancement to the near-field surrounding the very sharp SPM tip, allowing optical spatial resolution down to ~ 10 nm.
+The signal can be so strong that single molecules can be detected, ideal for samples that exhibit heterogeneities on the nanoscale.